unclepaul84/sqlite-browser-dashboard/readme.md

 ## Usage

-1. Host the files on a web server
+1. Host the files on a web server or GitHub pages
 2. Configure your `index.json` file
 3. Access the dashboard via URL with `?url=path/to/config/directory`
 4. Select a dataset from the dropdown to load views